Skip to content

 Ni Qianqian, Department of Diagnostic Radiology, Nanomedicine Translational Program (TRP), Yong Loo Lin School of Medicine, National University of Singapore

-Nucleic acids delivery, RNA therapy, nanomedicine, cancer immunotherapy
+Nucleic acids delivery, RNA therapy, nanomedicine, cancer immunotherapy.

 Dr. Ni Qianqian received her Bachelor’s Degree from the Medical School of Nanjing University.
 After completing her PhD training at Nanjing University and National Institutes of Health (NIH) in nanomedicine, she continued her postdoctoral research in nucleic acids nanotechnologies and cancer immunology at National Institute of Biomedical Imaging and Bioengineering (NIBIB)/NIH.
 Dr. Ni joined National University of Singapore in 2021 as Tenure Track Assistant Professor of Department of Diagnostic Radiology, Nanomedicine Translational Program, Yong Loo Lin School of Medicine.
 Dr. Ni’s research over the past five years focused on applying nanotechnologies for nucleic acids modification and DNA/mRNA delivery: 1) nucleic acid nanomedicine for cancer theranostics and cancer immunomodulations, 2) novel lipid/polymer nanoparticle technologies for RNA vaccine delivery and gene editing.